 A Google account gives you access to a wide range of apps.
-The main benefit of Google Workspace is that you get to create your domain account and get additional admin features.
+The main benefit of Google Workspace is creating your domain account and getting additional admin features.

 It also makes it easier to communicate with your team members.
-If utilized properly, a company won’t need to use tools like Slack, Microsoft 365, Zoom, etc.
+If utilized correctly, a company won’t need to use tools like Slack, Microsoft 365, Zoom, etc.

 Related: Google Workspace vs. Slack

 Here are the apps that you get in Google Workspace: